wwestlake/Unreal-YouTube-Course/README.md

 This course is an introduction to Unreal Engine 4 and game development.
 This repository contains the project files and assets developed during the couirse.

+The course is available on YouTube (A work in progress) https://www.youtube.com/playlist?list=PLuzHVjFScUXVM7mP4nQ5uclbZW09FUW_C

 Tools used in this course:

 Unreal Engine 4